mlaricobar/Machine-Learning-Engineering-Azure/03. Capstone - Azure Machine Learning Engineer/README.md

 **Figure 6**: AutoML Experiment - Details from ML Studio
 <img src="img/automl_best_run_2.png" width="800">

-Here we are in the the specific Run of Voting Ensemble within the general Run of AutoML we see in the above screenshot.
-It shows the accuracy, AUC micro, AUC macro(up and right) of this specific algorithm now.
+Here we are in the the specific Run of Stacking Ensemble within the general Run of AutoML we see in the above screenshot.
+It shows the accuracy, AUC micro, AUC macro of this specific algorithm.
 There are also again other details such as the duration and the id of this specific run:

 **Figure 7**: AutoML Best Run - Details from ML Studio
 <img src="img/automl_best_run_3.png" width="800">